Duwaysan/T5-Detect-Violated-Motorbikes-Delivery/README.md

 - **YOLOv8**: Pre-trained and fine-tuned to detect motorbikes, helmets, and lane violations with bounding boxes around the objects of interest.

 ### 2. Optical Character Recognition (OCR):
-- **GOT-OCR2_0 Transformer**: A transformer-based OCR model capable of recognizing Arabic and English characters from license plates.
+- **GOT-OCR2_0 Transformer**: A transformer-based OCR model capable of recognizing English characters from license plates.

 ### 3. Image Manipulation:
 - **OpenCV** and **Pillow (PIL)**: Used for image processing, conversion between formats, and adding visual elements such as text overlays.